leanderseige/eurorackdiy/PSU.md

 <img src="photos/cable.jpg" width="300">

-There is a separate 3D model of a support element to be placed below the PSU so the wait of it does not bend any of the other elements over time.
-This supporting element not exactly as high as required because I glued some rubber onto it.
+There is a separate 3D model of a support element to be placed below the PSU so the weight of it does not bend any of the other elements over time.
+I made this supporting element not exactly as high as required because I planned to glue some rubber onto it.

 <img src="photos/support.jpg" width="300">

 ## What would I change if I would build this a second time?

-- Make the right side read wall one millimeter thicker so it does bend less wenn plugin/unplugin the power cord.
+- Make the right side rear wall one millimeter thicker so it does bend less wenn pluging/unpluging the power cord.
 - I didn't need the hole for the front panel fuse, so I would close it.
 However, it could be useful with a different design.